-- Then pet Kitty for a while and return to Rover and let him smell your hand.
+- Then pet Kitty for a while, return to Rover and let him smell your hand.

-The point of this exercise is to get the two animals comfortable with the scent of the other.
+The point of this exercise is to get the two animals comfortable with the scent of each other.

 You should keep doing it for a while until neither animal gets excited or scared by the smell.
 Then you can continue to the next step.

 - Take Rover to the door of the bedroom and let him and Kitty sniff each other through the solid wood.

 - If Rover starts scratching at the door, barking, or whining, you must remove him immediately.